rime/plum/README.md

 Build and install
 ---

-The make target `all` uses `git` command line to download the latest packages from GitHub.
+The default make target uses `git` command line to download the latest packages from GitHub.

 ```sh